Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Introduction

 where $\boldsymbol{\phi}$ is the $N$ component vector field, $\rho = \boldsymbol{\phi}^T\boldsymbol{\phi}$, and $\boldsymbol {\xi}$ is a Gaussian white noise with zero mean and variance $D$.
 It has two important characteristics, the conspiracy of which is at the root of exceptional critical points discussed below: First, it stands in between equilibrium relativistic $O(N)$ models \cite{ZinnJustin} and Hohenberg-Halperin models for equilibrium dynamical criticality \cite{Hohenberg1977}: It shares with the first class an inertial, second order time derivative term, and with the second a damping, first order time derivative term.
 The inertial term is neglected near equilibrium critical points \cite{Hohenberg1977} since it is irrelevant in the sense of the renormalization group, but will prove of key importance at a \ac{CEP}.
 As a second key ingredient, the model is driven out of equilibrium.
 This is manifest by a coupling term $u$ which has no potential form and corresponds therefore to a nonconservative damping force.
-Physically these result from driving and/or coupling it to different bathes which are not in global thermal equilibrium with each other, and technically by breaking the symmetry behind detailed balance explicitly \cite{Taeuber2014,Sieberer2016}.
-As a hallmark physical feature compared to equilibrium $O(N)$ models, we establish the emergence of a limit cycle phase, see Fig.~\ref{fig:PhaseDiagram} and the discussion below.
+Physically these result from driving and/or coupling it to different baths which are not in global thermal equilibrium with each other, and technically by breaking the symmetry behind detailed balance explicitly \cite{Taeuber2014,Sieberer2016}.
+As a hallmark physical feature compared to equilibrium $O(N)$ models, we establish the emergence of a ``time crystalline'' limit-cycle phase, see Fig.~\ref{fig:PhaseDiagram} and the discussion below, where a long range many body order parameter traces out a closed orbit.
 It is described by a rotating field, $ \boldsymbol{\phi}_{s}=\sqrt{\rho_{0}}\cdot \left(\cos{E t},\, \sin{E t},0,...\right)^T$ and occurs only in the presence of an effective antidamping, $\delta \equiv 2\gamma + u\rho_0<0$ within mean-field theory (i.e., ignoring the noise terms in Eq.~\eqref{eq:model0}).
-In the same approximation one finds for the condensate density $\rho_0 = \boldsymbol{\phi}^T_s\boldsymbol{\phi}_s=-2 \gamma/u$ and $E= \sqrt{r-\frac{2\gamma\lambda}{u}}$.
-Most importantly, the transition into this new phase proceeds via a critical exceptional point, the nature of which we analyze in detail.
+In the same approximation one finds for the order parameter amplitude $\rho_0 = \boldsymbol{\phi}^T_s\boldsymbol{\phi}_s=-2 \gamma/u$ and $E= \sqrt{r-\frac{2\gamma\lambda}{u}}$.
+Most importantly, the transition into this new phase proceeds via a \ac{CEP}, the nature of which we analyze in detail.